 Cover letter: No more than 2 pages double-spaced.
 Include name and contact information; current law school or legal education; your interest in prison abolition; why you want to work with the Abolitionist Law Center; any preference as to the office where you want to work; and what experiences, skills, or attributes of yours make you suitable to work with the Abolitionist Law Center.

 Resume: no longer than one page in length to reflect most recent work history.
 Previous internships and volunteer and organizing experience may also be included.

 Professional References: Please provide three professional references.
 These can be prior employers, volunteer coordinators, or other people with whom you have worked.
 These should be from people who can attest to your ability to handle challenging intellectual work, learn new material, work well in a collaborative setting, and communicate effectively.

 Legal writing sample: no longer than 5 single-spaced pages or 10 double-spaced.
 This can be an excerpt from a longer writing.

-Decisions: Decisions will be made on a rolling basis.
-There is no funding available from the ALC for these positions; students will be required to finance their internship via grants, fellowships, or other means.
+Funding: There is no guaranteed funding available from the ALC for these positions; students will be required to finance their internship via grants or fellowships.